 The final Cybis cat is also the only anthropomorphized design.
 Cal the Musical Cat appeared in 1987 for $250 and was billed as the fourth member of “The Cybis Musical Menagerie Quartet”; all may be seen in the Music and Opera post.
-Cal is 6.5” high and finished at $295 from Cybis.
+Cal is 6.5” high and sold for $295 from 1990 onward.
 (Designed by Steve Zuczek.)

-Only one Cybis sculpture ever included a cat as a secondary element: Suzanne, an open edition issued in 1980 which is shown here along with their other “children” pieces.
+Only one Cybis sculpture ever included a cat as a secondary element: Suzanne, an nonlimited edition issued in 1980 which is shown here along with the other “children” pieces.
 The cat is 1.5” high and 3” long.

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
 Images bearing a Cybis watermark appear here by kind permission of Cybis, Inc. for use solely as reference material herein.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.